mariodavid/sneferu/README.md

 The next concept of Sneferu is the Component Test API.
 This API is basically the same thing for a `Component` what the `ScreenTestAPI` is for a CUBA Screen.
 It is an abstraction on top of the CUBA `Component` APIs that is designed in the context of testing.

-In order to use an instance of a Component Test API, it has to be created in the test case (or the Page Object) via its factory method:
+In order to use an instance of a Component Test API, it has to be created in the test case (or the Screen Object) via its factory method:

 ````groovy
 import static de.diedavids.sneferu.ComponentDescriptors.*